grand-prix-stats/grand-prix-stats.github.io/readme.md

 # Grand Prix Stats Generated Statistics
 Generated statistic data from Formula One® racing series.

-This site is statically generated with Swift and Jekyll.

 ## LICENSE
 All data contained in this repository has been programmatically generated from the MySQL database provided by Ergast Developer API and as such, it is tied to